What is anesthesia?

 Eating and drinking before the procedure

-Our protective reflexes slow down when we are given anesthesia.
-One protective reflex is to keep stomach contents from going into our airway.
-Aspiration can happen when stomach contents enter our airway.
-This is less likely to happen when your stomach is empty.
-Fasting (not eating or drinking) keeps your stomach empty.
+Our reflexes slow down when we are given anesthesia.
+One protective reflex is coughing to prevent stomach contents from going into our lungs (aspiration).
+This is like choking and is less likely to happen when your stomach is empty/ Fasting (not eating or drinking) keeps your stomach empty.

-Solid or semi-solid stomach contents may not let your lungs get air.
-Liquid stomach contents that are acidic may burn your lungs and stop you from getting air.
+Aspiration or choking on solid or semi-solid stomach contents may block air getting into your lungs.
+Liquid stomach contents that are acidic may burn your lungs and also stop your lungs from getting air.
 Both types of aspiration may cause brain damage or death.
 Aspiration can be treated.
 Most people survive, but treatment in an intensive care unit (ICU) is often needed.
 Aspiration may lengthen your hospital stay by days to weeks.

 Your stomach must be empty for the procedure.
 We do not want food from your stomach to get into your lungs during the procedure.
 Your procedure will be delayed if you do not or cannot follow eating and drinking instructions.